Long-distance hike Ötztal Trek

 Description

 6 partial routes consist of a total of 22 stages and 15 variants covering around 30,000 meters of ascent and 400 km in length.
-The Ötztal Trek runs from Ötztal train station eastwards over passes, ridges, and peaks, from hut to hut up to Obergurgl and Vent.
-On the western mountain ridge, the Geigenkamm, the trek returns to Ötztal train station.
+The Ötztal Trek runs eastward from Ötztal station over passes, ridges, and peaks, from hut to hut to Obergurgl and Vent.
+On the western mountain ridge, the Geigenkamm, the trek leads back to Ötztal station.

-6 partial routes with 2 - 5 day stages each are ideal for an unforgettable vacation at the peak of Tyrol, in the Ötztal mountain world.
-Of course, mountain experience is necessary for these routes.
-Most stages are classified as “black mountain trails” (difficult) according to the “Tyrolean Hiking and Mountain Trail Concept”, and the other stages are classified as “red” (medium difficulty).
+6 partial routes with 2 - 5 day stages each are ideal for an unforgettable holiday at the summit of Tyrol, in the Ötztal mountain world.
+Of course, mountain experience is necessary for these routes; most stages are classified as “black mountain trails” according to the “Tyrolean hiking and mountain trail concept” and thus difficult, while the remaining stages are classified as “red” (medium difficulty).

-Some stages lead over eternal ice, where markings or signs are usually missing.
-Therefore, precise route planning in advance is essential, as well as checking the weather forecast.
-Wearing hiking equipment such as ankle-high hiking boots, wind, rain, and sun protection, cap, and gloves along with carrying a first aid kit is mandatory for every mountaineer.
+Some stages cross eternal ice, where markings or signposts are usually missing.
+Therefore, precise route planning in advance is essential, as is checking the weather forecast.
+Wearing hiking equipment such as ankle-high hiking boots, wind, rain and sun protection, a cap and gloves, as well as carrying a first aid kit, is mandatory for every mountaineer.

 Nearby huts and mountain restaurants